unreadable/HandleGraphQL/README.md

 **Notes:**

 This GraphQL Handler is compatible only with `https://github.com/playlyfe/go-graphql` implementation.
-It's a `production` ready handler that fits extremly well with the library.
+It's a `production` ready handler that fits extremely well with the library.
-Usage

 **Usage:**
 ``` ruby